-Options, except for reload option grants, are 50% exercisable on the date following completion of one year of continuous employment after the date of grant and the remaining 50% is exercisable on the date following (a) completion of two years of continuous employment after the date of grant with accelerated vesting in the event of a Change in Control (as defined on page 12).
+(a) Options, except for reload option grants, are 50% exercisable on the date following completion of one year of continuous employment after the date of grant and the remaining 50% is exercisable on the date following completion of two years of continuous employment after the date of grant with accelerated vesting in the event of a Change in Control (as defined on page 14).
 Restorative or "reload" option rights are attached to each option and one reload option will be granted upon exercise, subject to certain vesting provisions, if the exercise price is paid using shares of the Corporation's common stock owned by the optionee.
-The potential realizable value illustrates the value that might be realized upon the exercise of the options immediately prior to the expiration of their term, assuming the specified compounded rates of appreciation over the entire term of the option.
-Shareholders of the Corporation, as a group, would realize approximately \$2.91 billion and \$7.38 billion at assumed annual rates of appreciation of 5% and 10%, respectively, over the life of the options. (b) There can be no assurance that the amounts reflected in this table will be achieved.

-Represents the Corporation's actual rate of stock price appreciation over the 10-year period ending June 30, 2003. (c)
+(c) Represents the Corporation's actual rate of stock price appreciation over the 10-year period ending June 30, 2004.